 The newly released Sundered, from Thunder Lotus Games is one of the latest entries into the beloved Metroidvania style.
 With a voluminous list of standout titles in this genre, Thunder Lotus has taken many of the best bits and pieces from other games, striving to create their own memorable experience.
 Players take control of Eshe, the game’s protagonist, in a “horrifying fight for sanity and survival” in a ruined world.
 So does it carve its own niche within the genre?
 Let’s dig into our Sundered review.

-: Thunder Lotus Games
+Developed by: Thunder Lotus Games

 Published by: Thunder Lotus Games